elizabethgarza/Spanish-Diacriticizer/README.md

             If 'yes', replace 'panales' with its diacriticized form.
             If 'no', continue to the next question.
      3. Does 'panales' contain any of the invariantly diacriticized suffixes that can be found in the invariantly diacriticized suffix dictionary?
-            If 'yes', replace suffix with invariantly diacriticzed suffix.
+            If 'yes', replace the suffix with the invariantly diacriticzed suffix.
             If 'no', leave 'panales' as it is.
      4. Does 'panales' have an 'n'?
             If 'yes', use the `classify_ns` to decide whether or not the `n` should be diacriticized.
 Then, continue on to the next question.
      5. Does 'panales' have any vowels?
             If 'yes', use the `classify_unknowns` to decide which vowel, if any, should be diacriticized and replace 'panales' with the prediction.
             If 'no', leave 'panales' as it is.

-Ultimately, my hope is that training two additional classifiers of this sort will lessen the diacriticizer's dependence on the dictionaries described above.

 ## #TODOs